Projects per year

 Biography

-Robert Sinnerbrink is Associate Professor of Philosophy and an ARC Future Fellowship recipient.
+Robert Sinnerbrink is Professor of Philosophy and a former ARC Future Fellowship recipient.
 As an undergraduate he studied medicine, creative writing, film, and philosophy.
 He received First Class Honours and the University Medal in Philosophy before being awarded his PhD on Hegel, Heidegger, and the Metaphysics of Modernity at the University of Sydney in 2002 (http://hdl.handle.net/2123/5710).
 As a postgraduate he spent six months studying at the Humboldt Universität in Berlin.
 After returning to Australia, he taught philosophy at a number of institutions including the University of Sydney, UTS, UNSW, The College of Fine Arts, and Macquarie University, before joining the Macquarie Department of Philosophy in July 2002.

 Robert's research areas of interest include aesthetics, philosophy of film, phenomenology, critical theory, Heidegger, and social philosophy.
 His is completing an ARC Future Fellowship project (FT130100334), entitled 'Cinematic Ethics: Exploring Ethical Experience through Film' (2014-2017), which included a research collaboration with the University of Glasgow.